Even as IOU: Plot

-The Stooges are fraudulent individuals engaged in the illicit sale of counterfeit racing forms, exploiting unsuspecting patrons by peddling expired documents.
-This duplicitous endeavor culminates in a confrontation with a disgruntled customer, precipitating their flight from law enforcement.
+The Stooges are street peddlars of expired racing forms to unsuspecting patrons.
+When a disgruntled customer alerts a passing police officer, the trio makes a hasty exit.
+They pose as mannequins outside a clothing store until the officer discovers their ruse, prompting them to flee once more.

-Amidst their flight, a fortuitous encounter with a destitute mother and her daughter prompts a benevolent gesture, as they utilize funds from the child's piggy bank to alleviate their financial distress.

-Buoyed by the success of their altruistic deed, the Stooges subsequently find themselves embroiled in a sequence of events revolving around a horse race.
-Following an unexpected triumph in the race, their newfound prosperity is short-lived as they fall victim to the machinations of two swindlers, who deceive them into purchasing a retired racehorse named Seabasket.
+Amidst their flight, they encounter a destitute mother and her daughter whom they assist by securing milk for the child.
+Curly then appropriates the little girl's piggy bank with the intention of betting on a horse race.
+Following an unexpected triumph in the race, their newfound prosperity is short-lived as they fall victim to the machinations of two swindlers, who use ventriloquism to deceive them into purchasing a supposedly talking racehorse named Seabasket.

-Undeterred by their misfortune, the Stooges assume responsibility for the care of the aged horse, with Curly inadvertently ingesting a Vitamin Z pill intended for the equine.
-Miraculously, this mishap results in Curly's ostensible birthing of a new Equidae entity, subsequently heralded as a promising racehorse.
+The Stooges assume responsibility for the care of the aged horse, which results in a complication when Curly inadvertently ingests a Vitamin Z pill intended for the equine.
+Miraculously, this mishap results in Curly's ostensible birthing of a foal, subsequently heralded as a promising racehorse.